m-atoms/sf-gov-entities/README.md

 - Department of Early Childhood, Executive Director
 - Early Childhood, Director
 - The department list removes this duplicate, will update pending response from City Attorney's office

+Note: Committee on Information Technology is listed as advisory on City Attorney website but I think they have powers more similar to a commission/board.
+Need to clarify